Pembrolizumab in Treating Patients with HPV-Associated Recurrent Respiratory Papillomatosis with Larynx, Trachea or Lung Involvement

 I. To assess the quality of life (QOL) with immunotherapy treatment as compared to standard of care treatment in RRP patients.

 Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up at 30 days, every 8 weeks and 6 months for 1 year, and then every 24 weeks for up to 36 months.
+After completion of study treatment, patients are followed up at 30 days, every 8 weeks and 6 months for 1 year, and then every 24 weeks for 12 months.

 Dana-Farber Harvard Cancer Center